Precision Sound Reproducers

 collectors and museums.

-And then there is this one room with a color TV ....
+And then there is this room with a full color TV .... and which also

-Q: I was told that reflected sound should be eliminated.
+Q: I learned that sound reflections should be eliminated as much as possible.
 Why are your speakers radiating all around instead?

 Q: What is ‘transient distortion’ and why is it so important to avoid it?

-is distortion caused by the inertia (mass) of driver membranes and
+is distortion caused by uncontrolled break-up (flexing) and resonance

-When a loudspeaker reproduces a sine wave, the mass of the moving parts
+When a loudspeaker reproduces a sine wave, the mass of occilating

-is not a problem as they oscillate like a string does.
-Now imagine you
+is not a problem as they often oscillate like a string does, unisono

 that was not

 present in the signal.
-In musical signals sudden changes happen all the
+In actual musical signals sudden changes happen

-significant amounts of this spurious sound, masking real information
+significant amounts of this spurious sound, (resonances) masking real

 and causing listening fatigue.
-This is often felt as ‘aggressive’.
-And
+This is then felt as ‘aggressive’.
+It

 loudspeakers, and the absence of it is already well known as a specific

-electrostatic loudspeakers.
-Vynil disks can contain less transients and
+quality of electrostatic loudspeakers.
+Vynil disks by design contain

-therefore often are considered less agressive than digital.
-The
+transients and therefore often are considered less agressive than

-to the inability of the loudspeaker to deal with the transient
+due to the inability of the legacy loudspeaker to deal with the

 information present on the CD.
-Legends can reproduce the transient
+Legend speakers can reproduce transient

-information faithfully and without the distortion, allowing for digital
+information faithfully and without distortion, allowing for both analog

-sources to sound rich, detailed and without aggression.
+sources to sound smooth, rich, detailed and without aggression.

 Q: Phase linear, pulse correct, transient distortion free, omnidirectional, virtual point source, full frequency range, high power and dynamics, build-in phase linear subwoofer,….
 It all has been done before.
 What is so special about your system?

-The special thing is to have this all united at the same time in a
+The real special thing is to have these all together at the same time

-needed because our human hearing is very good at detecting any error
+needed because our human hearing system is very good at detecting any

 in sound reproduction and easily classifies sound as ‘not real’ if